Bimodal Camera Pose Prediction for Endoscopy: Experiments

 \textbf{Dissecting insertion vs. withdrawal:} We use the terms insert and withdraw when speaking of direction relative to the structure rather than forward/backward because the latter can be defined arbitrarily.
 So what is the difference between inserting and withdrawal movements?
 During training, the network predicts the forward and backward movement between an image pair $(I_{\tau}, I_{\tau+k})$.
 We show warped images in both directions based on ground truth depth and pose vs. warped images based on predicted (\^{}) depth and pose in Figure \ref{fig:lossesgtvspred}.
 We also show error maps and the resulting training losses.
-Observe that column (viii) is minimized during training to look like column (vii).
-Moreover, column (viii) should look like column (ix) if the predicted depth and pose were correct.
+Observe that column (h) is minimized during training to look like column (g).
+Moreover, column (h) should look like column (i) if the predicted depth and pose were correct.
 Note that even when using the ground truth values, the training losses are non-zero.
 Visually, there are significant differences between the ground truth warp and the predicted warp, especially along steps in the structure.
-Investigating the resulting errors in column (xii) shows high errors for geometry consistency losses (D).
+Investigating the resulting errors in column (l) shows high errors for geometry consistency losses (D).
+For the opposite movement, the images in columns (b) and (c) should look like column (a).
+But the ground truth warped images have many artifacts that originate in the self-occlusion of the scene and the sharp steps in depth.
+These artifacts lead to high warping errors for the ground truth, as shown in columns (k).
+The predicted warpings visually replicate nearby structures well, resulting in small reprojection errors, although wrong poses are predicted.
+Every example in column (f) has a higher reprojection error for the ground truth (green) than for the prediction (blue).
+The network has converged to a wrong optimum and predicts higher reprojection losses for the ground truth than for the predictions in 63\% of the test images.